top of page

 It’s difficult to find a native tree with more pleasing attributes than white flowering dogwood.
-In March, a profusion of long-lasting white bracts fill the tiered branches, followed by attractive green leaves and bright red fruits in summer (mildly toxic to humans but highly valuable to wildlife).
+In March, a profusion of long-lasting white bracts fill the tiered branches, followed by attractive green leaves and bright red fruits in summer.
+The fruits are mildly toxic to humans but highly valuable to wildlife.
 Brilliant, scarlet-purple fall foliage and alligator-like bark extend interest through fall and winter.
-A small, deciduous ornamental, dogwood is a hardy and adaptable understory tree, growing in sun or shade and in a variety of soils.
-Its combination of low, horizontal branches and rounded crown give it a graceful year-round appearance.
+A small, deciduous ornamental, dogwood is a hardy and adaptable understory tree, growing in sun or part shade and in a variety of well-drained soils.
+If sited in shadier conditions, it will reach for the sun and become tall and scraggly.
+Full sun will ensure that the tree has a more graceful appearance with low, horizontal branches and a rounded crown.
 Its name is derived from the Latin words cornu, meaning “horn,” and flos, meaning “flowery.”

 A Christian legend regarding the tree tells of the dogwood’s distress when its sturdy wood was used in the crucifixion of Jesus.
 Thereafter, it displayed four petal-like bracts in the shape of a cross, bearing indentations of “nail dents” and smudges of pink “bloodstains.”